What is Active Release Techniques® Soft Tissue Treatment?

 This patented soft-tissue treatment system works on problems in the back, neck, arms, legs, hands, and feet.
 Certified Active Release Providers apply their advanced knowledge of anatomy, muscular mechanics, peripheral neurology, and motor patterns to achieve excellent results, even in cases where all else seems to have failed.

 Dr. Glenn Hyman is the most experienced and most highly trained ART provider in Denver.
-He is presently the one of the only Active Release® Providers in Denver who is an instructor.
+He is presently the one of the only Active Release® Providers in Denver who is an instructor, and has been teaching ART since 2002.

 The History of ART® Soft Tissue Treatment